I tried visualizing Claude Code's OTel logs in a CloudWatch dashboard

 sam deploy --profile <your-profile>

-The Lambda execution logs (/aws/lambda/demo-team-claude-otel-sanitizer) are retained indefinitely by SAM's default, so set a retention period after deployment.
+The Lambda execution logs (/aws/lambda/demo-team-claude-otel-sanitizer) default to indefinite retention in SAM, so set a retention period after deployment.

 aws logs put-retention-policy \